History of Kingsland Manor

 The Building of Kingsland Manor

-The Kingsland Manor was built in around 1768 as a farmhouse by two brothers, John and James Walls, for James and his wife, Mary.
-The Walls brothers were running a lumber mill that they acquired from a John Robinson in 1753.
+The Kingsland Manor was built in around 1768 by John Walls as a farmhouse for his son James and daughter-in-law Mary.
+John Walls ran lumber mill up the river that he acquired from a John Robinson in 1753.
 In 1787, Joseph Kingsland, a contractor living in New York City, was awarded a contract to install wooden curbing in the city.
 Joseph Kingsland was the grandson of Isaac Kingsland, who emigrated from Barbados to what is now Bergen County in 1668/1669.
 Isaac’s home in a portion of “New Barbadoes”—currently Lyndhurst—was across the Passaic River from where the lumber mill was located, and that was where Joseph was raised.
 When Joseph received the city contract, he needed an ample supply of hardwood and a mill to cut it.
 Remembering the Walls mill and the woodlands surrounding it, he came to North Belleville (Nutley) and offered to purchase the farmhouse and lumber mill.
-The brothers agreed to sell to Joseph, but it took him another three years before he cleared all the liens on the property and took ownership in 1790.
+The property was sold to Joseph, but it took him another three years before he cleared all the liens on the property and took ownership in 1790.
 It took him another six years while he fulfilled his contract to the city to raise the ceilings and plaster the walls to make the home “livable” for his wife and children.

 Tall Tales